marcodelmastro/AdventOfCode2023/README.md

 * [Day 6](Day06.ipynb).
 Part 1 can be solved with a simple scan, but there's an analytical solution that works perfectly for both parts.

 * [Day 7](Day07.ipynb).
 Custom `compare` functions to be used with sorting algorithm using `functools.cmp_to_key()`.

+* [Day 8](Day08.ipynb).
+Simple graph navigation for Part 1, the usual "large number" spin for Part 2, can be easlity solved computing LCM of various path periods in graph.